Norwegian version

 The database (ProTruSt) is based on a large survey of the Norwegian people and provides information on occupational prestige, what prestige / status the professions should have and confidence in various professions and professions.

-The database provides information on professional prestige and confidence in professionals in 34 different professions, including:
+The database provides information on occupational prestige and confidence in professionals in a selection of different occupations, including:

-Doctor, judge, professor, lawyer, civil engineer, engineer, civil economist, police, principal in primary school, associate professor, social economist, IT consultant, pharmacist, physiotherapist, nurse, teacher , priest, journalist, electrician, plumber, carpenter, child welfare worker, social worker, preschool teacher, nurse, industrial worker, farmer, personal trainer, hairdresser, daycare assistant, post office shop clerk, taxi driver and cleaner.
+Doctor, judge, professor, lawyer, graduate engineer, CEO, police, principal in primary school, IT consultant, pharmacist, physiotherapist, nurse, teacher, priest, journalist, electrician, carpenter, social worker, preschool teacher, farmer, hairdresser, daycare assistant, taxi driver and cleaner.

 This provides opportunities to investigate how people perceive these different groups.
 In addition, the database has information about which factors can affect status and trust (for example, salary and career opportunities can affect a professional's status / prestige).

-The data collection was carried out by TNS Gallup using a web form sent to a representative sample of the population between 18 and 80 years.
-4,007 people responded, and the response rate was 41%, and the survey is weighted according to public statistics.
+Both data collection was carried out by TNS Gallup using a web form sent to a representative sample of the population between 18 and 80 years.
+To the first survey 4,007 people responded, (response rate 41%), and to the second survey 4,235 people responded (response rate 33 %).
+Both surveys are weighted according to public statistics.

 Description of questions: